 Interested in writing?
-Potential careers can include: correspondent, print or broadcast journalist, travel writer, reviewer or critic, blogger, web content provider, editor, script writer, news service researcher, technical writer
+Potential careers include: correspondent, print or broadcast journalist, travel writer, reviewer or critic, blogger, web content provider, editor, script writer, news service researcher, technical writer

 Interested in politics?
-Potential careers can include: public affairs analyst, lobbyist, public information officer, legislative assistant, research analyst, public servant, communications director
+Potential careers include: public affairs analyst, lobbyist, public information officer, legislative assistant, research analyst, public servant, communications director

 Interested in marketing, advertising, and/or public relations?
-Potential careers can include: media consultant, special events promoter, marketing researcher, copy writer, account executive, media planner, media buyer, publicity manager, corporate public affairs specialist, public opinion researcher, social media marketer, advertising sales coordinator
+Potential careers include: media consultant, special events promoter, marketing researcher, copy writer, account executive, media planner, media buyer, publicity manager, corporate public affairs specialist, public opinion researcher, social media marketer, advertising sales coordinator

 Interested in media arts?
-Potential careers can include: film archivist, script supervisor, studio merchandiser, theater manager, program assistant, publicist, story editor, talent agent, casting director, press agent, arts administrator, multimedia designer, gallery curator
+Potential careers include: film archivist, script supervisor, studio merchandiser, theater manager, program assistant, publicist, story editor, talent agent, casting director, press agent, arts administrator, multimedia designer, gallery curator

 Interested in health care?
-Potential careers can include: health campaign coordinator, healthcare advocate, grants writer, public relations officer, research analyst, social marketing officer.
+Potential careers include: health campaign coordinator, healthcare advocate, grants writer, public relations officer, research analyst, social marketing officer.

 You will be in good company!
 Below is a partial list of people with communication and/or media studies degrees: